carlhenrikrolf/microtonOS/learn/indonesian.md

 # Indonesian Classical Music

 > [!warning]
-> My knowledge of Indonesian music is lllimited, so mistakes are very likely.
+> My knowledge of Indonesian music is limited, so mistakes are very likely.
+If you know something I don't, please raise an issue on Github.

 |       |5edo|
 |-------|----|